AnalystSubranjit/faqbotplatform/README.md

-# GST FAQ Bot with Rasa-NLU
+# FAQ ChatBot with Rasa
 Set of scripts to build a chatbot which will answer based on the FAQs supplied.

-Copyright (C) 2017 Yogesh H Kulkarni
+Copyright (C) 2019 Yogesh H Kulkarni

 ## License:
 This program is free software; you can redistribute it and/or